-With this baseline we now consider the trend patterns for each dimension over 1995 to 2010, illustrated in .
-Table 3a and Figure 2 shows that, the average level of Work Quality increased substantively in 8 countries.
-These are: Austria, Belgium, Denmark, Finland, Greece, Ireland, Luxembourg, and Spain.
-The highest increase is in Luxembourg.
-This picture of change differs from the aggregate narrative of stability reported in Table 1, and the contrast is attributable to the fact that in the three large countries which dominate the overall sample - France, Germany and the UK - change was largely absent.
+With this baseline we now consider the trend patterns for each dimension over 1995 to 2010.
+Table 3a and Figure 2 show that the average level of Work Quality increased substantively in eight countries: Austria, Belgium, Denmark, Finland, Greece, Ireland, Luxembourg, and Spain, with the highest increase in Luxembourg.
+This picture of change differs from the aggregate narrative of stability reported in Table 1, and the contrast is attributable to the fact that in the three large countries, which dominate the overall sample-France, Germany, and the UK-change was largely absent.